 #3.
 Protect yourself from thieves

 More phones are lost in July than in any other month, with the summertime a popular season for pickpockets and thieves.
-Perhaps more worrying still – Kaspersky found that 28% of people have no way to recover the files that are on their devices.
 This is more than simply holiday snaps.
-Boarding passes, travel documentation, reservations, maps, and more are on a travelers mobile phone when they’re on vacation.
+Boarding passes, travel documentation, reservations, maps, and more are on a traveler’s mobile phone when they’re on vacation.
 Today, as so many employees use their phones for work, you may also be at risk of losing sensitive corporate data.

 Here are a couple of simple, yet powerful, things you can do to protect yourself.

-- Screen lock: 28% of users aren’t even utilizing screen lock.
-The best practice is to use a 6 digit PIN or a biometric sensor.
+- Screen lock: Most people aren’t even utilizing screen lock.
+The best practice is to use a 6-digit PIN or a biometric sensor.
 If you opt for a swipe lock you should choose a random one, not a letter for example.
 77% of users start their swipe pattern in one of the corners, with 44% choosing the top-left corner.

 - Backup: Back up your information!
 Google Drive or Apple’s iCloud can be used to back up anything from your camera photos to your documentation.
 You might even want to invest in a paid account that would store photos in high resolution.